 Trail Master Plan

-Groundwork is engaging neighborhood stakeholders, business leaders, funders and the City to plan and build the Emerald Trail within the next 10 years.
-When complete, this signature outdoor destination will encompass approximately 19.7 miles of new trails, greenways and parks that encircle the urban core and link at least 14 historic neighborhoods to downtown, Hogans Creek, McCoys Creek, the S-Line Rail Trail and the Northbank and Southbank Riverwalk.
+Groundwork is engaging neighborhood stakeholders, business leaders, funders and the City to plan and build the Emerald Trail by 2029.
+When complete this signature outdoor destination will encompass approximately 30 miles of trails, greenways and parks that encircle the urban core and link at least 14 historic neighborhoods to downtown, Hogans Creek, McCoys Creek and the St. Johns River.

-The trail links to 18 schools, two colleges and 28 parks among other destinations like restaurants, retail and businesses, with 20 additional schools and 21 parks located within three blocks.
-The Emerald Necklace has the potential to be a catalyst for social and economic development in Jacksonville, from encouraging healthy lifestyles and promoting public safety, to spurring economic growth and neighborhood revitalization.
+The trail links to 16 schools, two colleges and 21 parks among other destinations like restaurants, retail and businesses, with 13 additional schools and 17 parks located within three blocks.
+The Emerald Trail has the potential to be a catalyst for social and economic development in Jacksonville, from encouraging healthy lifestyles and promoting public safety, to spurring economic growth and neighborhood revitalization.
 Groundwork Jacksonville is connecting expertise, resources and passion to bring this potential to life.

 Over a six-month period, the planning team conducted field work, analyzed data and worked with our Steering Committee and neighborhood working group to ensure the proposed trails were safe, appealing and destination-driven.